Vontux/raspberry-image-viewer/README.md

 Image viewer that loads all image files supported by the Linux frame buffer image viewer (fbi) from a usb drive (if present) and shows the image(s) fullscreen.

-If no usb drive is present it loads the previously used images
+If no usb drive is present it loads an image that requests the user insert a USB drive with images and reboot the PI.

 Requirements
 ------------